A/N: Dedicated to Xxzomgcheri00sxX on dA. Language, slash, and some generalizations of the French (courtesy of Pepé Le Pew).

 "That's supposed to be attractive though."

 "To whom?"
 England scoffs.

 "I did everything Pepé said, so why isn't it working?"
 America mutters, ignoring him completely.
-He racks his brain, and comes up empty.
-He knows he's not forgetting anything, so what the hell?

 "Whatever you say, America."

 C'est l'amour, mon cheri! - This is love, my darling!